mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ## Brainstorming

-When first thinking of building the site, I took into consideration why students would visit it in the first place — what would necessitate the site?
-Looking at prior Triton Fest sites, I saw that it consisted of a list of events, each linking to a separate facebook event page.
-Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into Facebook.<br><br>I also considered that many of these students would be looking at these events not only on their laptops, but on their phone.
+When first thinking of building the site, I took into consideration what students would use the site for.
+Looking at prior Triton Fest sites, I saw that it consisted of a list of events, each linking to a corresponding facebook event page.
+Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into Facebook.

 ## Proposal